tca88/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   **_Answer_**
+   Describe creates a block that groups together several related tests, breaking up test suites into their own component groups.
+Within it, the tests are defined and written.
+It falls within describe.
+Describe is good for categorizing a group of tests while it is for individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   **_Answer_**
+   Test-Driven Development (or TDD) complements the development process well because it's a good way to surface bugs faster, reduce regression risks and provides a way to present trusted code at the end of the day.

 1. Mention three types of automated tests.

+   **_Answer_**

+   1. Unit testing
+   2. API testing
+   3. End-to-End (UI/Front-end) Testing

 ## Project Set Up